LK lunar module for the L3 project

 By 1967, several sets of landing gear for LK were delivered for integrated tests in Zagorsk.
 KB Arsenal then worked on the development of landing gear for unmanned lunar probes, five of which operated on the surface.
 (559)

-The development of the LK model included a specially equipped helicopter, simulating landing process.
-During the flight on April 17, 1970, the flight control system of the LK spacecraft was tested during a helicopter test.
-Three prototypes of the LK module were also launched into the Earth orbit on the Soyuz rocket.
+The flight testing of the LK spacecraft started with a specially equipped helicopter, simulating the ship' landing profile.
+During a sortie on April 17, 1970, the flight control system of the LK spacecraft was tested during a helicopter test.
+Three prototypes of the LK module, designated T2K, were also launched into the Earth orbit on Soyuz (11A511) rockets.
+During the flights, the ship's Block E propulsion systems conducted multiple firings, simulating maneuvers during the lunar expeditions.

 The LK lander sits on the surface of the Moon.
 Copyright © 2004 Anatoly Zak